 There are two broad classifications of animal capture devices: restraining traps and killing traps.
 A typical killing trap, for example, is the body-gripping style of design (commercially, one trap of this style is called the "Conibear" trap after the original inventor/manufacturer).
 Foothold traps may also be used in a killing system, and may be a common use in certain circumstances.
 For example, foothold traps may be set in a killing system for aquatic furbearers (e.g., muskrat and beaver), or as a killing system for certain furbearers caught on land (e.g., long-tailed weasel).
-The second broad category of traps are "restraint traps."
-These may be box or cage traps, foot encapsulating traps, cable restraint systems, or foothold traps3.
+Typical restraining traps include box or cage traps, foot encapsulating traps, cable restraint systems, or foothold traps3.
 All those devices may be used in a trapping system designed to restrain the animal alive.